apollographql/docs-examples/apollo-server/v3/code-generator-example/README.md

 # Apollo Server and Code Generator Example

-This example demonstrates how to set up the ["batteries-included" Apollo Server package](https://www.apollographql.com/docs/apollo-server/integrations/middleware#apollo-server) using types generated using the [GraphQL Code Generator](https://www.graphql-code-generator.com/).
+This example demonstrates how to set up the ["batteries-included" Apollo Server package](https://www.apollographql.com/docs/apollo-server/integrations/middleware#apollo-server) using types generated from the [GraphQL Code Generator](https://www.graphql-code-generator.com/).

 <!-- TODO: create article based on this example and plug the link here. -->